 Today I am excited to feature a fun fashion tutorial from Kristina Clemens, founder of a DIY style blog KRISTINA J. She is going to share with us how to make a rhinestone belt.
 This is a great way to add new life to a dress you have sitting in your closet and get a whole new fun look.
+You will love this DIY fashion tutorial for a bedazzled ribbon belt.

 The holiday season calls for a little extra something…that special addition of shine and bling essentially associated with the festive mood.
 This rhinestone belt tutorial will show you how to add some frosting to your holiday wardrobe.
 If you don’t want to make the belt from scratch, you can always add the rhinestone detailing to an existing fabric or ribbon belt to get the same look.
+Nothing adds bling like rhinestones!

-Rhinestone Belt Materials:
+Bling Belt Materials:

 - grosgrain ribbon